 Light & Temperature

-It cannot tolerate too much direct sunlight or full sun.
+It cannot tolerate direct sunlight or full sun.

 The ideal temperature range for this species of pepper family is 65° – 75° degrees Fahrenheit (18° – 24° C).

-The plant isn’t winter hardy and cannot tolerate temperature below 50° degrees Fahrenheit (10° C).
+The Peperomia Ferreyra plant is not winter hardy.
+It cannot tolerate temperatures below 50° degrees Fahrenheit (10° C).

-In addition to the warmer temperatures, pincushion peperomia also likes humid conditions.
+Besides the warmer temperatures, pincushion peperomia likes humid conditions.

-While the natural humidity level at room temperature is fine in most cases, place a pebble tray filled with water under the plant if the air gets too dry during summer months.
+The natural humidity level at room temperature is fine in most cases.
+Place a pebble tray filled with water under the plant if the air gets dry during the summer months.

 The plant grows in USDA hardiness zones 9b to 11.

-Watering is probably the only tricky task when it comes to growing and caring for pincushion peperomia.
+Watering is the tricky part of growing and caring for pincushion peperomia.

-On one hand, the plant requires its soil to remain slightly moist, but on the other hand, it is very sensitive to overwatering.
+On one hand, the plant likes the soil to remain moist.
+But, it is sensitive to overwatering.

 Since the leaves of the peperomia plant are semi-succulent, they store some amount of water.

-A great tip given by experts to avoid overwatering is to let the topsoil dry out completely and then water thoroughly.
+Experts avoid overwatering by letting the topsoil dry out completely and then water thoroughly.

-Feed the plant with a diluted liquid fertilizer once every two weeks, in spring when the plant is actively growing.
+In spring during active growth, feed the plant with a diluted liquid fertilizer every two weeks.

-Reduce the fertilization to once a month in summer and stop it completely after the end of the summer season.
+Reduce fertilization to once a month in summer.
+Stop it completely at the end of the summer season.

 Do not feed the plant fall and winter.